SSP6904/chipinCSS/docs/index.md

 * Models
 * Cards

 To see more of these settings, please see our documentation.
-Keep in mind that some of them require Javascript, so be sure to have JQuary installed!
+Keep in mind that some of them require JavaScript, so be sure to have JQuery installed!

 ## Contributing
 We always like when people help us out on projects like this.
 In fact, anyone is free to edit and customize this framework however they like.
 Just fork this repo and you can modify it anyway you like!

 ## Notes
-Keep in mind that this framework may not have features that a person would expect from other CSS framworks.
+Keep in mind that this framework may not have features that a person would expect from other CSS frameworks.
 This can include:

-- Javascript librarys
+- JavaScript libraries
 - Scaling the screen with the elements
 - Grid boxes
 - Color modes
 - Form layouts

-This framework is expected to simple and small for starters.
+This framework is expected to be simple and small for starters.
 You may see problems with the listed things above, but you should wait for a release on some of them.

-## Licence
+## License
 This project is under the Apache License 2.0.
 See more on our license file.